Coolest Girls Slumber Party Ideas

-For my daughter's 6th birthday party on July 3rd 2005 she invited 7 friends to sleep under the stars at Camp Jade.
-The invitations were blue cardstock which read "Jade is turning six years old.
-Please come celebrate with slumber party games under the stars at Camp Jade".
+For my daughter’s 6th birthday party on July 3rd 2005 we had a girls slumber party.
+She invited 7 friends to sleep under the stars at Camp Jade.
+The invitations were blue cardstock which read “Jade is turning six years old.
+Please come celebrate with slumber party games under the stars at Camp Jade”.
 Glued to that was a green cardstock tent tied closed with twine.
 Opening the tent revealed all the party information.
 Turned out very cute and got lots of positive responses!

 Once they were in the tent I gave each girl a hobo sack which was a USA flag bandana (4th of July weekend) tied to a long barbecue skewer which they used later for s’mores.
 Inside the bandana was a compass, a whistle, s’more bars, binoculars, bookmark with “Camp Jade” on them and a star fact book.
 I then gave each girl a 2-gallon bucket and lid in which they put all their stuff and then sat on the lids.

 Then my daughter opened presents in the tent.
 We then had cupcakes that looked like little campfires with the help of raisinets as rocks and rolled-out starburst cut into flames.
 I then had the girls play some more slumber party games: “unwrap the present” game in which each girl unwrapped one layer of a multi-wrapped package that contained sparklers and glow bracelets.
 This was a big hit with them! .
 They put on the bracelets and we lit the sparklers and sang some patriotic songs.